Parable of the Renegades

-"N-Not really.
+"N-not really.
 I'm fine."
-Lucas said, his hands balling into fists while they continued to rest on top of his knees.
+Lucas said, his hands balling into fists as they continued to rest on top of his knees.
 If there was one thing he could talk about besides wanting to catch up on the gap of years since they last met, it was that he fought in that schoolyard brawl this morning both to defend himself and for her sake.

 "I see," Viola's eyes narrowed down as she placed a hand on Lucas' shoulder.
 "Then there's something I want to settle before I go."

-The kind of pain he felt pointed him toward one conclusion though he didn't want to believe he would ever arrive at that.
+The kind of pain Lucas felt pointed him toward one conclusion that he didn't want to believe.
 Out of all the people in the world, it was Viola who had stabbed him hard in the solar plexus with a knife.

 A couple of seconds later, Viola slowly pulled her fingers out from under Lucas' chest.
-No wound was actually made.
-Right after that, Lucas gagged and coughed as the ability to breathe slowly became accessible to him again.
+No wound was made.
+Lucas gagged and coughed as the ability to breathe slowly became accessible to him again.
 He gasped for oxygen, taking in heavy breaths to make up for not being able to earlier.

 "What was that for!?
 I'm already injured!"
 He lifted his head to metaphorically lock eyes with Viola who was now standing in front of him, face-to-face.
 His current state of emotion led him to forget about blushing even at the sight of her gaze.
 There was no stuttering coming out of his mouth either.